fierenthefizz/fierenthefizz.github.io/README.md

 ### What do it do?

-It's just a basic html page with a simple js script for a duckduckgo search (won't change, it's comfier than google) that grabs a random number to grab a picture from the little gallery, then it picks the css for the specific image (which I still havent done!).
+It's just a basic html page with a simple js script for a duckduckgo search (won't change, it's comfier than google), and one that grabs a random number to grab a picture from the little gallery, then it picks the css for the specific image (which I still havent done!).
 It also has the links for the pages I use and I'll be updating it with the pages I myself I'm working on.

 ### What does it not do?